-Time to go up the Eiffel Tour to enjoy a wonderful view of Paris.
-We highly recommend you to keep a cut-off bill in order to avoid the queue that can be very long.
+It’s time to go up the Eiffel Tour and to enjoy a wonderful view of Paris.
+We highly recommend you to keep a Q-jump ticket in order to avoid the queue that can be very long.

 Read also all our good plans to make a successful visit in Paris.